FollyMaddy/RetroRun/README.md

 and :

-uncomment the feh line in RetroRun_onstart.sh.
+uncomment your desired feh line in RetroRun_onstart.sh.

 # install.sh